5l1v3r1/cuentas-piso/README.md

-Just a dummy web-app to test ReactJS functionalities.
+Just a dummy web-app to test ReactJS and Firebase integration.